Fearful US residents in Afghanistan hiding out from Taliban

 “We won’t hurt you.
 Let’s meet.
 Nothing will happen,” the caller said, according to the truck driver’s brother, who lives with him in Texas and spoke to him afterwards.
 The call included a few ominous words: “We know where you are.”

 That was enough to send the man fleeing from the Kabul apartment where he had been staying with his mother, his two teenage brothers and his father, who was in particular danger because he had worked for years for a U.S. contractor overseeing security guards.

 “They are hopeless,” said the brother in Texas.
 “They think, ’We’re stuck in the apartment and no one is here to help us.’
 They’ve been left behind.”

 U.S. Secretary of State Antony Blinken told Congress this past week that the government does not track U.S. permanent residents with green cards in Afghanistan but he estimates several thousand remain in the country, along with about 100 U.S. citizens.
 He promised the U.S. government was working to get them out.

 As of Tuesday, 36 American citizens had been evacuated and 24 green card holders since the U.S. military left last month, according to the State Department.
-More were flown out of Kabul on Friday and possibly a flight from Mazar-e-Sharif, but the administration did not release any figures.
+More were flown out Friday but the administration did not release those figures.